 Boris bumbles on

-A non-EU story that briefly grabbed the headlines was a Parliamentary Committee inquiry into sportswear retailer Sports Direct.
+A non-EU story that briefly grabbed the headlines was a Committee inquiry into sportswear retailer Sports Direct.
 Serious allegations had come to light regarding working conditions and the mistreatment of staff.
 It was alleged that founder Mike Ashley was running the company like a Victorian Workhouse.

 Workhouse not warehouse